 According to EMC loss analysis, the average cost of a slip and fall injury exceeds $12,000.
-Slips and falls are much more likely to occur during the winter months, and the least expensive way to help reduce the likelihood of these accidents is to use ice melt, which is less than $20 a bag.
+And slips and falls are much more likely to occur during the winter months.
+The least expensive way to reduce the likelihood of these accidents is to use ice melt—which is less than $20 a bag!
 But before you throw that ice melt on your walkways and parking areas, check out these dos and don’ts.

 Reference the application instructions for ice melt safety information.
-For example, when using calcium or magnesium chloride products, wearing protective gloves is a must.
-Always wear appropriate footwear when working outdoors on snowy or icy surfaces.
-Ice cleats or overshoes with abrasive pads are recommended for icy conditions, but remember to take them off when re-entering the building.
+For example, when using calcium or magnesium chloride products, you must wear protective gloves.
+Additionally, you should always wear appropriate footwear when working outdoors on snowy or icy surfaces.
+Ice cleats or overshoes with abrasive pads are recommended but remember to take them off when re-entering the building.

 Do Use the Right Kind of Ice Melt

 There are many types of ice melt products on the market, each with unique properties and costs.
 The cost of these blends goes up as the temperature rating goes down.
 You may want to have more than one type of ice melt on hand.
 For example, rock salt may be a good choice for late fall or early spring, but a magnesium/calcium chloride blend may be needed in January or February.

 - Quick to work

 - Reduces slipperiness by creating traction